Yiyun Li: A Writer Between Languages, Loss and the Quiet Refusal of Consolation

 When Yiyun Li won the 2026 Pulitzer Prize for Memoir or Autobiography for Things in Nature Merely Grow, many readers felt the award was long overdue.
 For more than twenty years, Li has been one of the most quietly admired figures in contemporary English-language literature: a writer whose prose is spare yet piercing, emotionally restrained yet devastating in its aftereffect.

 And yet, for all her international acclaim, Yiyun Li occupies a strangely uncertain place in relation to China.
-She was born in Beijing, studied at Peking University, and writes some of the most psychologically precise fiction associated with the Chinese diaspora — but she writes in English, not Chinese.
+She was born in Beijing, studied at Peking University, and writes some of the most psychologically precise fiction associated with the Chinese diaspora, yet she writes in English rather than Chinese.
 For a long time, her books travelled more easily in New York literary circles than in Chinese bookstores.

 That tension between languages, identities and readerships runs through her life almost as deeply as it runs through her work.